 Can I win asylum because of crime and violence in my country?

 Asylum depends heavily on the specific facts of your life.
 While the general danger presented by crime, violence, and war in your home country is part of any asylum application, it’s usually not enough on its own to win asylum.
-An immigration lawyer can analyze your personal history and help identify the facts of your life and those conditions in your country that are most relevant to your claim for asylum in the U.S.
+A Los Angeles asylum lawyer can analyze your personal history and help identify the facts of your life and those conditions in your country that are most relevant to your claim for asylum in the U.S.

 How do I win asylum in the U.S.?

 The key to winning an asylum claim is to show either that you previously suffered “persecution” (more than just discrimination or harassment), or that you have a well-founded fear of future persecution in your country.
 Immigration laws say that the persecution you suffered or fear you will suffer must be for specific reasons.
 Those reasons are your race, religion, nationality, political opinion, or membership in what the law calls a “particular social group.”
 You also have to be able to show that the persecution was or will be inflicted by the government of your country or some other person or group that the government cannot or will not control.
 An effective immigration lawyer can help you figure out if your case meets these criteria and can work with you to demonstrate to the immigration officer or judge exactly how your case fits those elements, or help you with filing a I-730.

 Immigration laws places the burden on you to prove all of the facts necessary to show that you are eligible for asylum.
 An immigration lawyer can help guide you through all of these many requirements and explain to you what kind of evidence is necessary to have the best possible chance of winning asylum in the U.S.

 What is a particular social group?